cascadiajs/2012.cascadiajs.com/proposal/survey-of-backbone-plugin-ecosystem.md

-#Survery of Backbone Plugin Ecosystem#
+#Survey of Backbone Plugin Ecosystem#

 Backbone is quickly becoming one of the most popular client side MVC (MVV?) frameworks, and along with it an entire ecosystem of plugins are starting to emerge.